Why can’t you have it all?

 Emily Rodgers, Digital Copywriter at Builtvisible

-Use multiple types of CTAs to maximize conversion in your content.
+Use multiple types of CTAs to maximize conversion rate.
 A visual call out or button is always a good technique.

 Couple it with in-line links to other pages on your site, and you’ll have CTAs that appeal to more than one type of reader.

-Before you write any piece of content, decide what you want it to achieve.
+Before you write any type of content, decide what you want it to achieve.
 Write your copy around this goal, rather than trying to shoehorn CTAs in after the fact.

 Not every piece of SEO copy is about a revenue-oriented goal.
 In some cases, the goal could be to educate the reader about a specific topic or establishing yourself as a thought leader.